-Data Salvage: Solid Ways to Take Back your Data
+Data Salvage: Solid Ways to Take Back Your Data

 Salvage data lets you recover a corrupt database using only the information that is available.
 Nearly all the data in the database is recover, but not all of it.
 Only data defined by public and metadata tables are recovered.
-Any tables, views, indexes, and other objects defined by your applications will have to be created again since table definitions cannot be recovered.
+Any tables, views, indexes, and other objects restricted by your applications will have to be created again since table definitions cannot be recovered.

 Salvage is the database ID for product listings in the eBay database.
 Sellers set this value when they create a listing.
-Once set, the value cannot be change and must be unique for all listings in the database.
+Once set, the matter cannot be change and must be unique for all listings in the database.

 This set of Solid Ways to Take Back Your Data offers a new way to explore the possibilities of digital self-sovereignty.
 The web is no longer a place rule by the individual, but rather a place where we are becoming players in the corporate game.
 Businesses use our personal data to make money, while we remain more or less oblivious to their tactics and motivations.
 And so today, data is being stolen without our consent, sold without our knowledge and use without our permission.
 This first-ever comic book with an original story authored by Tim Berners-Lee features twenty different concepts for people looking to make their way out of this situation, jump off the collection treadmill or just take a peek behind the scenes.

 In today’s world, people are online all the time, so it’s no surprise that privacy has become a very hot topic.
 People are concerned about how their personal data is use, and rightfully so.
 The tips below give you some ways to protect your privacy and take back your data.
 Some of them are easy to do while others require more work, but they all show the importance of being vigilant.